If your child has changed suddenly — or no longer seems like themselves — you are not imagining it.

 Many PANS/PANDAS-informed clinicians emphasise the importance of ruling out immune triggers while simultaneously supporting regulation and stability, not waiting for “perfect labs” before helping the child feel safer.

-When symptoms started
+When symptoms first appeared

 How quickly they escalated